B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Tilemap.md

     </def>
 </deflist>

-> Tile coordinates differ from the grid coordinates we use because of technical debt as it was practical
+> Tile coordinates differ from the grid coordinates we use because of technical debt.
+They could be merged, but we found
-> more practical and intuitive to have (0, 0) at the top, rather than on the left.
+> it was more practical and intuitive to have (0, 0) at the top, rather than on the left.

 ![Coordinate Systems illustration](./../img/client/CoordinateMaps.png)
 {width="705"}